 This isn’t the first time Disney has cracked down on guests taking advantage of the system.
 It seems as if Disney is taking a system-wide approach to combat guest abuse of benefits.
 As we reported 2 months ago, Disneyland Annual Passholders were seeing their passes revoked if they were known to be purchasing limited-edition and/or park-exclusive merchandise with the intent to resell the items(s).
 Like theme park merchandise, FastPass+ reservations are limited.
 Similar to the situation in Disneyland, when certain guests abuse the rules that Disney has put in place, it makes it harder for the rest of us to legitimately obtain our desired FastPass+ or coveted merchandise.

 The abuse that impacts Walt Disney World and Disneyland is different based on some subtleties between the two parks.
-Disneyland has a much higher portion of guests who are locals and annual passholders.
-As such, abusing passholder discounts seems to be more of an issue at Disneyland, than it would be at Walt Disney World.
-By comparison, Walt Disney World has a unique FastPass+ system that allows guests to obtain a FastPass+ reservations either 30 or 60 days in advance depending on whether you will be staying at a Walt Disney Resort hotel.
+Disneyland has a much higher portion of guests who are locals and annual pass holders.
+As such, abusing pass holder discounts seems to be more of an issue at Disneyland, than it would be at Walt Disney World.
+By comparison, Walt Disney World has a unique FastPass+ system that allows guests to obtain a FastPass+ reservation either 30 or 60 days in advance depending on whether they will be staying at a Walt Disney Resort hotel.
 While these two are different, it can be said that Disney is likely cracking down on these issues in order to ensure an enjoyable experience for all park guests, whether they are attempting to purchase new merchandise at Disneyland or wanting to book a FastPass+ for a coveted attraction at Walt Disney World.